Administrative Assistant III-Instructional Support Services

 Compose and prepare correspondence independently; format presentations and reports; develop and revise schedules and forms; compile and prepare complex and difficult statistical and narrative reports from a variety of sources; greet visitors and direct to appropriate personnel; initiate and answer telephone calls; screen and direct calls; receive, open, prioritize, and route mail.

 Order supplies and equipment, prepare purchase requisitions or other documents related to grants and/or contracts; track orders to assure delivery and payment; process facilities maintenance requests.

 Provide functional work direction to other administrative support staff in area of assignment.
 Train and provide work direction and guidance to others as directed.

 Learns and applies emerging technologies and advances as necessary to perform duties in an efficient, organized, and timely manner.

 Participate in District/College efforts to increase the diversity of faculty and staff and to address student achievement gaps; active assistance in the creation of a welcoming and inclusive work and educational environment; attend and participate in diversity, equity and inclusion trainings and events.

 Performs related duties as assigned.

-This position is responsible for performing a wide variety of comprehensive, complex, and specialized administrative duties to support the head of a functional activity within a college or District; and managing office functions to assure efficient operations.
+This position is responsible for performing a wide variety of comprehensive, complex, and specialized administrative duties to support the Dean of an instructional division and manage office functions to assure efficient operations.
 This requires specialized knowledge in the functional area supported.